 Qualifying Examinations: There are three ways a student can pass the astrophysics qualifying examination: i) pass the full Physics qualifying exam, ii) pass the full Astronomy qualifying exam, or iii) pass specially designated parts of the qualifying exams of both departments.
 In the latter case, the designated half of the physics qualifying exam emphasizes classical mechanics, electromagnetism, and statistical physics but may contain one or two questions from other areas of physics at the undergraduate level.
 The courses P506, P521, and P556 (see Section II.D) should prepare a student for most of this material.
-In astronomy, the designated portion of the qualifying examination for astrophysics students consists of one of the two required general astronomy questions and 4 out of 8 additional questions.
-Astrophysics students will have 3.5 hours to complete their portion of the examination.
+In astronomy, the designated portion of the qualifying examination for astrophysics students consists of four out of the eight questions in the exam.
+Astrophysics students will have 2.5 hours to complete their portion of the examination.